-Please note: students in programs where courses are condensed, such as the BA Leadership, MA Leadership, or MBA programs, should contact the TWU Financial Aid Office regarding their course load eligibility before completing their loan applications.
+Please note: students in programs where courses are condensed, such as the BA Leadership or MBA programs, should contact the TWU Financial Aid Office regarding their course load eligibility before completing their loan applications.
 This also includes undergraduate summer sessions due to the condensed nature of the courses.

 Applying for a Loan

 Prince Edward Island

 When completing your loan application, you may be required to have a Program Information Form completed by our Financial Aid Office.
 For some provinces such as Ontario, we receive an electronic request to complete this form; but for other provinces, such as Saskatchewan or PEI, you will be required to send us the paper copy to fill out and submit for you.
 Applications, such as BC and Alberta, will have you select the program from a drop-down menu and will already have our tuition costs in their system.